© - Steven A. Cerra, copyright protected; all rights reserved.

 “He favored the big side of the horn, playing a hard-bop vocabulary with great power and command. … his virtues are a great sound, great time, smart tune selection, and a band that cooks at a great temperature.”

 - Richard Cook & Brian Morton, The Penguin Guide to Jazz on CD, 6th ED.

-Having previously posted features on baritone saxophonists Pepper Adams [two parts], Serge Chaloff, Ronnie Cuber, Gerry Mulligan [four parts] and Gary Smulyan, the editorial staff at JazzProfiles thought it might be fun to spend a little time with the music of Nick Brignola.
+Having previously posted features on baritone saxophonists Pepper Adams, Serge Chaloff, Ronnie Cuber, Gerry Mulligan, and Gary Smulyan, the editorial staff at JazzProfiles thought it might be fun to spend a little time with the music of Nick Brignola.

 As Jazz author and critic, Herb Wong has pointed out: “Although the baritone saxophone is his instant identification, Brignola has a masterful command of a veritable arsenal of a dozen woodwind instruments.”
 In addition to Nick’s work on baritone, I am especially fond of his work on soprano saxophone.

 When Nick solos, the burners are switched on to maximum for as his counterpart on baritone saxophone, Gary Smulyan proclaims: “Nick doesn’t just blow into the horn – he screams into it!”